Targeted Therapies Take Aim at Cancer

 Many other small molecularly targeted therapies are being created.
 Tarceva (erlotinib) was approved by the U.S. Food and Drug Administration (FDA) to treat metastatic non-small cell lung cancer and pancreatic cancer in certain circumstances or tumor types.
 Tarceva works by inhibiting a protein called the epidermal growth factor receptor (EGFR) from signaling the cell to grow.
 For this reason, it is classified as an EGFR inhibitor.
 EGFR is produced in excessive amounts by many tumors, such as those found in lung, breast, head and neck, pancreas, and colon cancer.
 However, tumors that have certain mutations in EGFR are most effectively treated with the drug erlotinib.
 In advanced stage lung cancer for example, EGFR mutated lung cancer is more effectively treated with erlotinib than with standard (nontargeted) chemotherapy.
 Whether a lung cancer has this EGFR mutation can be determined by a special molecular test performed on the patient’s tumor (biopsy).
 Because additional molecular defects give rise to these cancers, more than just one drug will likely be needed to effectively control or destroy these tumors.

 The second category of targeted therapies is monoclonal antibodies.
 Antibodies are normal components of the immune system that help rid the body of foreign invaders or infectious agents such as bacteria.
-Antibodies are formed when they recognize abnormal surface patterns or antigens on the invader.
+Antibodies recognize abnormal surface patterns or antigens on the invader.

 Antibodies trigger the body's immune response to an invader, and they are programmed to remember previous invaders so that they can effectively and quickly destroy them if they attack the body again.